 There is no cure for HIV, but UNM Health System can help you protect yourself with prevention strategies and services.
 Our Albuquerque based prevention counselors will help you make healthy choices to minimize your exposure to HIV.

-The U.S. Preventive Services Task Force recommends HIV screening for everyone ages 15-65 years old, especially all pregnant women.
+The U.S. Preventive Services Task Force recommends HIV screening for everyone ages 15 to 65 years old, especially all pregnant women.
 The CDC recommends annual testing, but individuals with increased risk factors should get tested more frequently.
 This group includes adolescent and adult men who have sex with other men, people who inject drugs, sex workers, anyone who has recently or presently has an STI, and anyone who has had unprotected sex.

-In addition to preventative testing we offer free condoms at UNM Truman Health Services.
+In addition to preventative testing, we offer free condoms at UNM Truman Health Services.

 Keys to Living a Healthy Life with HIV

 An HIV-positive diagnosis is an opportunity to practice self-care and make healthy choices.
-At UNM Truman Health Services our patients have access to a broad range of services to help them live a happy, healthy life with HIV.
+At UNM Truman Health Services, our patients have access to a broad range of services to help them live a happy, healthy life with HIV.

-- Emotional support is crucial for individuals with HIV.
+- Behavioral Health - Emotional support is crucial for individuals with HIV.
 Our patients have access to a comprehensive range of behavioral health care, including counseling and psychiatrists.

-- We can connect you to a number of groups that offer emotional support and comfort while living with HIV, including numerous onsite meetings.
+- Support Groups - We can connect you to a number of groups that offer emotional support and comfort while living with HIV, including numerous onsite meetings.

-- Eating healthy is extremely important for people living with HIV, as they are more prone to nutritional deficiencies.
+- Healthy Nutrition - Eating healthy is extremely important for people living with HIV, as they are more prone to nutritional deficiencies.
 We have a staff nutritionist to help you make healthy eating choices within your budget.

-- We are your sexual health resource for preventing HIV infection, and we provide free condoms at the front desk.
+- Protecting Others from HIV Infection - We are your sexual health resource for preventing HIV infection, and we provide free condoms at the front desk.